16 Roxbury Street

 The use of mixed-media is one of her staples as an artist.
 Her signature is the “pop-up” book—a three-dimensional or movable book—which has been showcased in exhibitions and galleries across the country.
 “A pop-up book allows me to mix painting with animation; illustration with graphic design,” she says.

 The practice stemmed from a project in graduate school where she created a giant, interactive board game equipped with movable characters.
 The characters developed personalities and back-stories—stories which continued to develop after graduation.
 She enjoyed the game’s interactive nature and use of multiple senses.

 Since then, Trina has used similar principles in creating pop-ups, tunnel books (a set of pages bound with two folded concertina strips on each side and viewed through a hole in the cover), and volvelles (paper constructions with rotating parts).
 She also uses flaps, pull-tabs, pop-outs, and pull-downs.
 The different styles are used to illustrate a story, be it a children’s book or a wedding invitation.

 Some of her work is actually made to look like a children’s book, but speaks to a more sophisticated audience.
 “They can help bring you to a similar place as when you were a kid,” she explains.

 “I’ll be working on them my whole life,” she says of the pop-ups.
 While the intricacy is astounding, Trina says that, “making them is actually quite peaceful for me.”

 Beyond pop-ups, her art often uses animals, including horses, as the primary model.
 Trina’s works include Claymation, oil paintings, sketches, and print-making.

-Trina has been able to meld her two passions in life, horses and art, into a career.
-Though busy with the equestrian facility, she still finds time to focus on her art and create truly inspired pieces.
+Trina has been able to meld her two passions in life, horses and art, into a career; she still finds time to focus on her art and create truly inspired pieces.